PrivateBin/Directory/README.md

 - `CRON`: (Optional) If set when running the app a cron cycle is performed.
-  Set it to `CRON=FULL` to run a full cron (once a day). use this app to hammer the listed instances.
-Any string works, for example one generated using `openssl rand -hex 32`
+  Set it to `CRON=FULL` to run a full cron (once a day).
 - `GEOIP_MMDB`: path to the GeoIP database, in MaxMind format
 - `ROCKET_DATABASES`: [database dict](https://api.rocket.rs/v0.4/rocket_contrib/databases/index.html#environment-variables)
   for Diesel SQLite library integration into Rocket